-Beginning in the late 1800s, grazing, logging and transportation have facilitated the introduction of aggressive weeds like Centaurea maculosa, Linaria vulgaris, Linaria dalmatica, Melilotus officinalis, Cirsium arvense and Verbascum thapsus (Ollif et al. 2001).
+Beginning in the late 1800s, grazing, logging and transportation have facilitated the introduction of aggressive weeds like Centaurea maculosa, Linaria vulgaris, Linaria dalmatica, Melilotus officinalis, Cirsium arvense and Verbascum thapsus.
+(Ollif et al. 2001).
 The harsh high elevation climate restricts the intensity of weed invasion (Forcella and Harvey 1983).
 Nevertheless, plant invaders have colonized human-disturbed areas such as roads and campgrounds (Allen and Hansen 1999) and are progressively invading riparian habitats and other pristine environments.
-Both the Park Service and the Forest Service have developed management plans for controlling weed invasion, but L. vulgaris has only been targeted along major corridors (Ollif et al. 2001).
+Both the Park Service and the Forest Service have developed management plans for controlling weed invasion (Ollif et al. 2001).